 Based on this information, how does Los Angeles Harbor College sound?
-Remember, the best school for one person may not be the right school for another!
+Remember, the best school for one person may be a terrible fit for another!
 So ask yourself: Is Los Angeles Harbor College a good school for you?

-Los Angeles Harbor College is located in the suburban setting of Wilmington, California, less than an hour from Los Angeles.
+Los Angeles Harbor College is located in the suburban setting of Wilmington, California, in the suburbs of Los Angeles.

-If you want to see Los Angeles Harbor College for yourself, plan a visit.
+If you would like to see Los Angeles Harbor College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 110 to Wilmington, or book a flight to the nearest airport, Long Beach.

 You can also take a virtual campus tour to get a sense of what Los Angeles Harbor College and Wilmington are like without leaving home.